Oscar-Mhlongo-IT/Oscar-Mhlongo-IT/README.md

 - 🎓 IT Student at Vaal University of Technology (VUT)
 - 💡 Passionate about software development and technology
 - 🔥 Currently learning programming from beginner level
-- 📈 Also interested in Forex trading (XAU/USD focus)
+- 📈 Interested in Forex trading (XAU/USD focus)
 - 🎯 Goal: Become a skilled software developer and build real-world systems

 I believe in learning by building, step by step.